filakhtov/gentoo-use-docs/sys-libs/ncurses.md

 It is generally safe to enable this flag and thus remove `terminfo` directory, because ncurses comes with minimal database installed into `/etc/terminfo` and unless it is planned to use terminal that is not a regular screen it should have no effect whatsoever.

 ### profile
 Enables `--with-profile` configure option.
 This is similar to `debug` flag and will build profiled libraries with `_p` prefix, e.g. `libncurses_p.a`.
 These libraries are built with `-pg` flag in order to enable collection of profiling information during runtime.

-It has performance and size overhead and unless profiling of the ncurses library itself or applications dependent on it is planned this USE flag should be disabled.
+This flag has performance and size overhead and unless profiling of the ncurses library itself or applications dependent on it is planned this USE flag should be disabled.

 ### static-libs
-This flag will instruct ebuild to preserve static `.a` libraries.
-Normally, these libraries are removed by ebuild and only `.so` (shared) libraries that dynamically resolve and load their dependencies during runtime are installed.
-This is not an option that is normally needed by regular user and is mostly oriented for developers or systems without dynamic loader (which isn't Gentoo anyway).
+This flag will instruct ebuild to preserve statically linked libraries.
+Normally, these libraries are removed by ebuild.

+This is not an option that is normally needed by regular user and is mostly oriented for development purposes.

 ### test
 This USE flag tells configure to enable `--with-tests` option and execute regression test suite that comes together with ncurses during build phase.

-This will take extra build time and output is not something that is easily understood or can be act upon by regular user.
+This will take extra build time and output is not something that is easily understood or can be act upon by regular user, so this flag should be normally disabled.

 ### threads
 Enables `--with-pthread` configure option and `ncursest` Makefile target.
 This will build thread-safe version of the curses library.
 Thread implementation is based on pthread (POSIX threads).
 This flag should be enabled if library to be used to compile threaded applications.
 There are no packages in portage tree that explicitly require threaded ncurses, so it can be safely disabled by most users.